v3rticle-oss/discobit-autoconfig-plugin/README.md

 # Jenkins AutoConfig Plugin
 This plugin pushes selected property files from the Jenkins workspace to the discoBit configuration repository.
 The repository/configuration is specified by a UUID.

+The plugin is not yet released in the Jenkins-CI library.
+Please download the .hpi plugin file from the release section and install it manually (using the Jenkins UI or CLI).